schappag/threshold_estimation/README.md

-Here's an improved version of the README file, which includes more detailed explanations and formatting to enhance readability:

----

 # Threshold Estimation

 This repository contains Python code for estimating breakpoints in piecewise linear functions, which consist of either two or three linear segments plus noise.
 A classic application of this method is the estimation of anaerobic thresholds in physiological data.